cocos/cocos-docs/en/scripting/modules/engine.md

 The engine module `'cc/env'` exposes a number of build-time **constants** that represent the execution environment, debug level, or platform identifier, etc.

-Since these constants are declared with `const`, they provide good opportunities for code optimization.
+As these constants are declared with `const`, they provide good opportunities for code optimization.

 #### Execution Environment